2023 Reading List

 My thoughts: A self-proclaimed confessions of a book addict, this book starts out as a highly entertaining and sarcastic read of the book-hunting obsession that the writer and many others of the era found themselves entranced with.
 It gets tedious and dry as he lists out title after title and author after author (most of whom I'd never heard of) that he book-hunted around the world.
 Overall it was an interesting journey into the history of the trade of rare book buying and selling, starting in Australia's outback in the 50s, traversing the globe, analyzing the role e-Bay and the internet had to play in it all and ending in Paris, writing this autobiography.

-Location: Australia, the UK, the US and France
+Location: Australia, England, the USA and France

 Found: purchased at Bouquinerie Thomas in Brussels, Belgium in March 2021